Sino-Indian border dispute: 1987 Sino Indian skirmish

-1968–2017
+"1968–2017"

 On 20 October 1975, 4 Indian soldiers were killed at Tulung La in Arunachal Pradesh.
 According to the official statement by the Indian government, a patrol of the Assam Rifles comprising a non-commissioned officer (NCO) and four other soldiers was ambushed by about 40 Chinese soldiers while in an area well within Indian territory, and which had been regularly patrolled for years without incident.
 Four members of the patrol unit were initially listed as missing before confirmation via diplomatic channels they had been killed by the Chinese troops; their bodies were later returned.
 The Indian government registered a strong protest with the Chinese.

 In 2006, the Chinese ambassador to India claimed that all of Arunachal Pradesh is Chinese territory amidst a military buildup.
 At the time, both countries claimed incursions as much as a kilometre at the northern tip of Sikkim.
 In 2009, India announced it would deploy additional military forces along the border.
 In 2014, India proposed China should acknowledge a "One India" policy to resolve the border dispute.

 In April 2013 India claimed, referencing their own perception of the Line of Actual Control (LAC) location, that Chinese troops had established a camp in the Daulat Beg Oldi sector, 10 km on their side of the Line of Actual Control.
 This figure was later revised to a 19 km claim.
 According to Indian media, the incursion included Chinese military helicopters entering Indian airspace to drop supplies to the troops.
 However, Chinese officials denied any trespassing having taken place.
 Soldiers from both countries briefly set up camps on the ill-defined frontier facing each other, but the tension was defused when both sides pulled back soldiers in early May.
 In September 2014, India and China had a standoff at the LAC, when Indian workers began constructing a canal in the border village of Demchok, Ladakh, and Chinese civilians protested with the army's support.
 It ended after about three weeks, when both sides agreed to withdraw troops.
 The Indian army claimed that the Chinese military had set up a camp 3 km inside territory claimed by India.
-According to scholar Harsh V. Pant, China gains territory with every incursion.

 In September 2015, Chinese and Indian troops faced off in the Burtse region of northern Ladakh after Indian troops dismantled a disputed watchtower the Chinese were building close to the mutually agreed patrolling line.